icebert04/ISBERTO/index.md

 // He told me that I should think about the next generation.
-That we are next in line and { it's our resposibility to continue our family name that once started in the small province in Kalibo Aklan;
+That we are next in line and { it's our resposibility to continue our family name that once started in the small province of Kalibo Aklan;
 }

 // So I look into my Facebook and made this list of the newest generation...